aaronfrary/vimrc/README.md

 * [extra configuration](#extras)

 This is a slightly modified version of [sheerun](https://github.com/sheerun)'s excellent vimrc plugin.
-In particular I disliked the way it prescribed a colorscheme, since I prefer to handle that through a separate plugin, and I have removed that feature.
+Mostly I just disliked the way it prescribed a colorscheme, since I prefer to handle that through a separate plugin, so I have removed that feature.
 I also added swapfiles back in, and made a handful of minor changes.